Key Initiative

 • Developed with input from more than 100 state and local leaders through interactive roundtable discussions and interviews.

-• Recognizes that the history of CTE programs (once called vocational education) were sometimes associated with the tracking of historically marginalized populations into lower-wage occupations with limited opportunities for advancement), but that today’s improved CTE programs have become the preferred path for many secondary and postsecondary learners.
+• Recognizes the history of CTE programs (once called vocational education) were sometimes associated with the tracking of historically marginalized populations into lower-wage occupations with limited opportunities for advancement), but today’s improved CTE programs have become the preferred path for many secondary and postsecondary learners.

-• Recognizes that many learners do not have access to high-quality CTE programs in their communities, especially rural learners, requiring a new commitment to a CTE without borders strategy.
+• Recognizes many learners do not have access to high-quality CTE programs in their communities, especially rural learners, requiring a new commitment to a CTE without borders strategy.

 • Focuses on expanding access to learners both within and across states, and within and across secondary and postsecondary institutions.

-Playbook Sections:
+Playbook sections:

 The Playbook provides access to a number of resources to include state policies related to CTE, reports on promoting equity in CTE, and mapping the steps state leaders can take to build trust in marginalized communities that CTE historically failed to serve equitably.